Should I Start Obedience Training Classes For My Puppy?

 Considering Individual Puppy Needs

 When deciding between group and private classes, it's essential to consider your puppy's individual needs.
 Some puppies thrive in group settings and enjoy the socialization aspect, while others may find it overwhelming and struggle to focus.
-Assess your puppy's temperament, energy level, and level with other dogs to determine which type of class would be the most suitable and beneficial for them.
+Assess your puppy's temperament, energy level, and comfort level with other dogs to determine which type of class would be the most suitable and beneficial for them.

 Costs and Time Commitment